 I will tell you, stomach acid allows you to digest protein.

-For instance, helps prevent you from developing infections and food poisoning.
+For instance, it helps prevent you from developing infections and food poisoning.

 In general, your stomach’s acid doesn’t digest protein directly.
 But it activates enzymes named pepsin.

-The purpose of pepsin is to breaks down into amino acids that your body can absorb when you eat protein.
+The purpose of pepsin is to break down into amino acids the proteins that your body absorbs when you.

 As a result, the chief cells in your stomach wall release substance called pepsinogen.